How Does Android 15 Protect Against Screen Spying?

 The right approach

-The new features to protect apps' privacy from screen spying are effective and useful in most situations.
+The new features to protect apps' privacy from screen spying are effective and useful, but they need to be properly configured, as specific situations entail risk.
 You can now adapt the behavior of your application to react to the event of having another app watching your app's screen and passwords, and, most of the time, they will be protected.
 However, we have seen that sensitive data can still be leaked through the screen, especially on devices with ADB enabled or when malware has root privilege.
-This is why a multilayered security approach is needed.
-The new features offered by Android should be combined with FLAG_SECURE
+Setting a screen recording callback and checking the current status at the moment of adding the callback becomes essential.
+Additional security layers, like checking the value of disable_screen_share_protections_for_apps_and _notifications or setting the classical FLAG_SECURE, can be added.
+So, coming back to our initial question: "do we still need FLAG_SECURE?", strictly speaking no, but it becomes one more barrier for the attacker to overcome and, at the same time, it is important for legacy devices.

 Ready to get started?
 Check out our latest updates on the Security Research Center to learn about: